jpasikainen/ot-harjoitustyo/documentation/srs.md

 # Software Requirement Specification

 ## Harvest Game
 The core gameplay loop of the game is to grow plants and eventually sell the harvest to earn money.
-With the earned money, the player can buy new plants.
+With the earned money, the player can buy new plants or tools.

 ### Basic functions:
-✅ = implemented
-- First implementation with text interface ✅
+- [x] First implementation with text interface
-- Plants can be bought from a predefined database ✅
+- [x] Plants can be bought from a predefined database
-- The attributes of the plants are name, price, watering interval and growth time ✅
+- [x] The attributes of the plants are name, price, watering interval and growth time
-- In order to keep the plants alive, the play must water the plants every (watering interval * days) ✅
-- Plants are ready to be harvested after (growth time * days) ✅
+- [x] Plants are ready to be harvested after growth time (seconds)

 ### Further Development Ideas:
-- GUI with JavaFX ✅
+- [x] GUI with JavaFX
+- [x] Tools to speed up money flow
+- [ ] Task automation
-- Game saving
+- [ ] Game saving
-- Fertilizers -> speeds the growth, new database
+- [ ] Fertilizers -> speeds the growth, new database
-- Seasons -> all plants can't be grown every season
+- [ ] Seasons -> all plants can't be grown every season